Green lacewing fact sheet | Field of Mars EEC

 Fast facts – Green lacewings

-Size – adult about 12–15 mm long; larvae grow to about 8 mm
+Size – Adults are about 12–15 mm long, and larvae grow to about 8 mm.

-Diet – adults feed mainly on nectar, pollen and honeydew; larvae are predators of small soft-bodied insects and eggs.
+Diet – Adults feed mainly on nectar and pollen, and larvae hunt aphids and other small soft-bodied insects and eggs.

 Close-up of a green lacewing showing delicate, net-veined wings.
 A green lacewing adult showing its lace-like wings.